Evaluating the Effectiveness of Personalized Medicine with Software: Methods

 \subsection{Inference for the population improvement parameter}

-The $\Ihato$ estimates are elaborate estimates from a sample of data.
-We can employ the nonparametric bootstrap to obtain an asymptotic estimate of its sampling variability, which can be used to construct asymptotically valid confidence intervals and testing procedures \citep{Efron1994}.
+The $\Ihato$ estimates are draws from an elaborate estimator whose sampling distribution is not available in closed form.
+We can employ the nonparametric bootstrap to obtain an asymptotic estimate of its sampling variability, which can be used to construct confidence intervals and testing procedures \citep{Efron1994}.

-In the context of our proposed methodology, the bootstrap procedure works as follows for the target of inference $\muIorandom$.
-We take a sample with replacement from the RCT data of size $n$ denoted with tildes $[\tilde{\X}, \tilde{\y}]$.
-Using the 10-fold CV procedure described at the end of Section~\ref{subsec:I_scores}, we create an estimate $\tilde{{I}}_{\text{random}}$.
-We repeat the resampling of the RCT data and the recomputation of $\tilde{{I}}_{\text{random}}$ $B$ times where $B$ is selected for resolution of the confidence interval and significance level of the test.
+In the context of our proposed methodology, the bootstrap procedure works as follows for the target of inference $\muIo$.
+We take a sample with replacement from the RCT data of size $n$ denoted with tildes: $[\tilde{\X}, \tilde{\y}]$.
+Using the 10-fold CV procedure described at the end of Section~\ref{subsec:I_scores}, we create an estimate $\tilde{{I}}_{\text{0}}$.
+We repeat the resampling of the RCT data and the recomputation of $\tilde{{I}}_{\text{0}}$ $B$ times where $B$ is selected for resolution of the confidence interval and significance level of the test.
 In practice we found $B=3000$ to be sufficient, so we leave this as the default in our software implementation.
-Because the $n$'s of usual RCT's are small, and the software is parallelized, this is not an undue computational burden.
+Because the $n$'s of usual RCT's are small, and the bootstrap is embarrassingly parallel, this is not an undue computational burden.

 In this application, the bootstrap approximates the sampling of many RCT datasets.
 Each $\tilde{I}$ that is computed corresponds to one out-of-sample improvement estimate for a particular RCT dataset drawn from the population of RCT datasets.
-The frequentist confidence intervals and tests that we develop for the improvement measure do \textit{not} constitute inference for a new \textit{individual's} improvement, it is inference for the average improvement for many new future subjects.
+We stress again that the frequentist confidence intervals and tests that we develop for the improvement measure do \textit{not} constitute inference for a new \textit{individual's} improvement, it is inference for the average improvement for future subjects versus random allocation, $\muIo$.